 It's good to password-protect your PC to make sure that your personal files, folders, and important documents are safe and can't be modified without your permission.
 Though, entering the password all of the time before using your computer might frustrate you.

-Here, you will be find an easy way to remove passwords in such a way that Windows will automatically get to the desktop without asking you to enter the system password.
-Though, you can restore it back whenever you feel that your system is not safe anymore.
+Here, you will be find an easy way to bypass the password login screen in such a way that Windows will automatically get to the desktop without asking you to enter the system password.
+We'll also cover how to restore the password prompt whenever you feel that your system is not safe anymore.

-- Start typing "netplwiz" (without quotes) in the Windows 8 start screen and hit enter to launch the "User Accounts" control panel (on older versions of Windows, click "User Accounts Control Panel").
+Once you've selected Run, type in netplwiz and hit enter.
+This will launch the "User Accounts" window (on older versions of Windows, click "User Accounts Control Panel").

-However, If you don't want to use this feature anymore and are interested in getting your old Windows 8 password screen back, you can restore it by following the above steps—except the 3rd one where you need to select the check box, which we have de-selected previously.
+If you don't want to use this feature anymore and are interested in getting your Windows password screen back, you can restore it by repeating the above steps—only this time you'll check the box in Step 2, which we have de-selected previously.